-Staying connected is more important than ever in a fast-paced eCommerce environment that’s always changing with new technology, trends and circumstances.
-Where once it was common to use on-premise systems to manage businesses processes, new technology like the cloud has emerged to transform how companies operate.
+On-premise vs Cloud PIM – which is best for your business?
+Staying connected is more important than ever in a fast-paced ever-changing environment with new technology, trends, and circumstances.
+Where once it was common to use on-premise systems to manage business processes, new technologies like the cloud have emerged to transform how companies operate.

 When it comes to deciding on the technology that’s best suited to managing your product data, it’s worth comparing an on-premise and cloud Product Information Management (PIM) system side by side to see what works for your requirements.

 An on-premise PIM platform is software that’s located physically on-site.
 Purchased under a license, it’s housed, stored and managed on your own servers and you take full responsibility for upkeep and integration.
 This scenario often requires the recruitment of dedicated personnel to fulfil this.